HEPData/hepdata/INSTALL.rst

 HEPData uses several services, which you will need to install before running HEPData:
  * `PostgreSQL <http://www.postgresql.org/>`_ (version 12) database server
  * `Redis <http://redis.io/>`_ for caching
- * `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ (version 7.1, not later versions) for indexing and information retrieval.
+ * `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ for indexing and information retrieval.
 See below for further instructions.
  * `Node.js <https://nodejs.org>`_ JavaScript run-time environment and its package manager `npm <https://www.npmjs.com/>`_.
 (If you're using a Debian-based OS, please follow the `official installation instructions <https://github.com/nodesource/distributions/blob/master/README.md#debinstall>`_ to install NodeJS (which will also install npm), to avoid issues with ``node-sass``.)

 These services can be installed using the relevant package manager for your system,